 - Are eligible to serve as leadership of the congregation and on select committees;

-- Receive a subscription to the bi-monthly magazine The UU World, and to publications from UUCSR;
+- Receive a subscription to the bi-monthly magazine UU World, and to publications from UUCSR;

-- Are entitled to services of our ministers for child dedications, weddings, funerals, memorial services, and other rites.
+- Are entitled to child dedications, weddings, funerals, memorial services, and other rites.

-- Members of this congregation are enrolled as members of the Unitarian Universalist Association (UUA) headquartered in Boston, the Metro New York District of the UUA and the Long Island Area Council.
+- Members of this congregation are enrolled as members of the Unitarian Universalist Association (UUA) headquartered in Boston, the Central East Region of the UUA and the Long Island Area Council of Unitarian Universalist Congregations.
 Members are welcome to participate in conferences, retreats, summer institutes, leadership training, and other events offered each year.

 - Participate in Sunday worship and other events which provide a core of common experiences.